jankova/GraphicaLasso-inference/README.md

 ## Examples
-The following code demonstrates the usage on a data generated from a Gaussian graphical model with a tri-diagonal precision matrix.
+The following code demonstrates the usage on a dataset generated from a Gaussian graphical model with a tri-diagonal precision matrix.

 ```
 # Inference for edge weights using data generated from a Gaussian graphical model